matthew-matvei/freeman/README.md

 One complex dependency is `node-pty`.
 If you have any problems building it, see its [issues page](https://github.com/Tyriar/node-pty/issues).

-Since `react-resize-detector` does not provide typings, you may need to

-    cp -r typings/react-resize-detector node_modules/@types

-If further development does not remove this dependency, then these typings will be suggested to the author.

 ## Can I contribute?

 Yes please!
 Work on the core application is still under way.
 There are